Get to grips with opening a bank account in Belgium, including setting up an account from abroad as a non-resident.

 Innovation in Belgian banking

-Bunq allows you to access all your Belgian bank accounts in just five minutes using nothing more than your mobile phone.
-You get real-time access to your account, instant payments, and dedicated customer support available in English, Dutch, German, Italian, and Spanish.
+Mobile banks allow you to access all your Belgian bank accounts in just five minutes using nothing more than your mobile phone.
+You get real-time access to your account, instant payments, and dedicated customer support available in many languages such as English, Dutch, German, Italian, and Spanish.
 Popular mobile banks in Belgium include:

 The post office in Belgium also provides banking services under the independent entity Bpost.
 Post office banking is usually less expensive than commercial banks, and can be handier as their opening hours are longer.